TinosNitso/mpv-scripts/README.md

 FFmpeg versions successfully used include v4.3.2, v5.1.2, & v6.0.
 Graphs written for compatibility for v4→v6.

 MPV versions successfully used include v0.35.0, v0.35.1 & v0.36.0.
-SMPlayer v23.6.0
+SMPlayer v23.6.0 & v23.12.0. v23.12 has an annoying `no-osd seek 0 relative exact` accompanying every `set pause yes`.

 ## Latest Updates
-Scripts now written for YouTube ease-of-use. `autocomplex` double-normalizer & better shoe color, & can switch track.
-Improved codes in all scripts. `automask` can now loop JPEG directly.

-`doc` folder added to GitHub.
+Above code is unreleased properly.
+- autoloader.lua is replaced by main.lua, in which case `--script=.` (directory). title moved from aspeed to main.
+- automask now has perfect circles using geq.
+Also has o.format option.
+- autocrop now has true aspect toggle.
+It returns double-black bars properly when you double-click mute.
+- autocomplex more efficient code juggling 12.5, 25 & 30 fps.
+30 fps for film & automask. o.freqs_fps_image, o.freqs_interpolation & o.feet_lutrgb options added.
+- aspeed improved response time. echo to socket isn't allowed on Linux without installing a dependency, so I re-wrote it using only txtfile.

 ![alt text](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)